Hi-Tor Veterinary Select Dog Food is not rated due to its intentional therapeutic design.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-In addition, when you consider the plant-based protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a limited amount of meat.

-Hi-Tor Dog Food is a corn-based kibble using only a limited amount of meat and bone or poultry by-product meals as its main sources of animal protein.
+Hi-Tor Veterinary Select is a plant-based dry dog food using a limited amount of meat and bone or poultry by-product meals as its main sources of animal protein.